adidas Supernova Rise Running Shoe Review

 adidas Adizero Boston 12

 The adidas Supernova Rise and adidas Adizero Boston 12 occupy different spots within the adidas lineup.
-The Boston 12 is a more premium super trainer that incorporates fiberglass ENERGYRODS for extra stability and a mix of EVA and more premium TPEE foam.
+The Boston 12 is a more premium super trainer that incorporates fiberglass ENERGYRODS for stability and a mix of EVA and more premium TPEE foam.
 It's a lighter shoe that's designed for mid to long-distance training.
-On the other hand, the Supernova Rise is designed to be a daily trainer for shorter sessions, with a softer heel and and some bounce for added fun.
+On the other hand, the Supernova Rise is designed to be a daily trainer for shorter sessions, with some bounce for added fun.

 ASICS NOVABLAST 4